-Contango ORE, Inc. ("CORE" or "the Company") is a Houston-based company, whose primary business is the participation in a joint venture to explore in the State of Alaska for gold ore and associated minerals.
-The Company was formed on September 1, 2010 as a Delaware corporation.
-On January 8, 2015, the Company and Royal Gold, Inc. ("Royal Gold"), through their whollyowned subsidiaries, consummated the transactions (the "Transactions") contemplated under the Master Agreement, dated as of September 29, 2014 (the "Master Agreement"), including the formation of a joint venture, Peak Gold, LLC (the "Joint Venture Company"), to advance exploration of the Peak Gold Joint Venture Property (as defined below), which is prospective for gold and associated minerals.
-As of June 30, 2018, the Joint Venture Company leased or controlled an estimated 850,000 acres for the exploration of gold ore and associated minerals.
+Contango ORE, Inc. ("CORE" or the "Company") is a Houston-based company, whose primary business is the participation in a joint venture to explore in the State of Alaska for gold ore and associated minerals.
+On January 8, 2015, the Company and Royal Gold, Inc. ("Royal Gold"), through their wholly-owned subsidiaries, consummated the transactions (the "Transactions") contemplated under the Master Agreement, dated as of September 29, 2014 (the "Master Agreement"), including the formation of the Joint Venture Company, to advance exploration of the Peak Gold Joint Venture Property (as defined below), which is prospective for gold and associated minerals.
+As of June 30, 2019, the Joint Venture Company leased or controlled over an estimated 850,000 acres for the exploration of gold ore and associated minerals.